Dental Negligence Compensation Claims Solicitors

 - Wrong diagnosis: Whereby a dentist has diagnosed an incorrect condition which resulted in unnecessary treatment

 - Improper or negligent technique: The standard of your dental treatment fell well below what would be expected from a dental health professional.
+A range of problems may result from brace treatment, as this can impact on the jawbones, facial muscles and gums.
+Significant Issues may arise if the fitting of a brace is not regularly reviewed, or is left in place for too long a period of time.

 Examples of our work